Z3r0cks/Master_Thesis/thesis/main.typ

 #pagebreak()

 = Implementation <implementation>
+The goal of this project is to define an origin within a NeRF scene representation and utilize it for distance measurement and point cloud generation within the scene.
+To achieve this, the implementation involves several steps, which are detailed in the following chapter:

+- Environment Setup
+- Scene Capture
+- Parameter Creation
+- Training
+- Frustum Configuration
+- Distance Measurement, Plotting, and Point Cloud Creation

+Used Hardware:

+#table(
+  columns: 2,
+  stroke: none,
+  [GPU], [NVIDIA GeForce RTX 4060 Ti (16GB VRAM)], [CPU], [Intel i5 13500 with 14 cores, 20 threads and 4.8 GHz],
+  [RAM], [128GB],
+  [OS], [Windows 11]
+)

+To set up the installation, an Anaconda environment is created with the necessary dependencies.
+These include Python version 3.8 or higher, Visual Studio 2022 for the C++ Build Tools, and CUDA (Compute Unified Device Architecture) from NVIDIA, which enables developers to write programs that execute threads in parallel on the GPU.
+Additionally, the tiny-cuda-nn library is used for training and inference of small neural networks on NVIDIA GPUs using CUDA.
+The torchvision library, part of the PyTorch framework specifically designed for computer vision tasks, is also included.
+It offers a collection of pre-trained models, data processing functions, dataset classes, and utility functions to simplify working with images.

+== Scene Capturing
+For the scene capturing, multiple images from the scene are required.
+Each important part of the scene should be captured multiple times from different angles, positions and heights.
+The use of a large depth of field (small aperture) is recommended to ensure that all parts of the image are in focus.
+Motion blur and depth of field can lead to errors in the reconstruction and should be avoided.
+Consistent lighting conditions in all shots are important, as changing lighting can confuse the model and lead to inconsistencies.

+== Parameter creating
+As mentioned in @positioning, the intrinsic and extrinsic camera parameter are required and important for this implementation.
+Obtaining the camera poses direct without pose estimation are recommended.
+In this case, a transforms.json has to be create for the training with the json format:

+#pseudocode-list()[
+  + "w": image_width,
+  + "h": image_height,
+  + "fl_x": focal_length_x,
+  + "fl_y": focal_length_y,
+  + "cy": principal_point_x,
+  + "cy": principal_point_y,
+  + "k1": radial_distortion_coefficient_1,
+  + "k2": radial_distortion_coefficient_2,
+  + "p1": tangential_distortion_coefficient_1,
+  + "p2": tangential_distortion_coefficient_2,
+  + "camera_model": e.g OPENCV or PINEHOLE
+  + "frames": [
+    + {
+      + "file_path": path to image 1,
+      + "transform_matrix": [
+        + [r11, r12, r13, px],
+        + [r21, r22, r13, py],
+        + [r11, r12, r13, pz],
+        + [0, 0, 0, 1],
+    + },{
+      + file_path: path to image 2,
+      + ...
+  ]

+== Training
+The training can start with images and a transforms.json for camera paramter with the CLI command #emph[] This implementation focus on using Nerfacto with Nerfstudio.
+Nerfstudio has multiple types of Nerfacto variant which are needs different time to create the scene.
+The training for the lowest Nerfactor for my scenes needs approximately 15 to 20 minutes depending how many images are used.
+For the Nerfacto-Big, the second largest Model, the time increased to approximately 4 hours to 5 hours and the largest model (Nerfacto-huge) needs 7 hours to 9 hours to train the scene.

-The objective of this project is to establish an origin within a NeRF scene representation and utilize this origin for distance measurement.
+// The objective of this project is to establish an origin within a NeRF scene representation and utilize this origin for distance measurement and point cloud creation within the scene.
 To achieve this, the implementation requires a frontend for setting the origin and resolutions, visualizing the scene, and parsing the data within the scene representation.
 Nerfstudio is employed for this implementation (see @nerfstudio).

-#figure(image("images/implementation/first_shadow.png", width: 100%), caption: [Activity diagram for the implementation (illustration by author).])<act_dig1>
+#figure(image("images/implementation/first_shadow.png", width: 100%), caption: [Activity diagram how distance measuring and point cloud creating are execute in this implementation.])<act_dig1>

 The principal process is illustrated in @act_dig1.
 Once the model has been trained, the Nerfstudio 3D visualization (Viser) with LiDAR environment can be initiated with the CLI command #strong[#emph[ns-view-lidar]] and standard Nerfstudio flags.
 This action opens the frontend, which allows the user to add and position a frustum within the scene.
 Upon clicking the button in the frontend, a Nerfstudio camera object is generated, and a resolution is established in the backend.
 This process entails the computation of the specified densities and their subsequent transmission to the frontend.